Sikh state: Establishment of the first Sikh rule

 In 1708 shortly prior to his death, Guru Gobind Singh ordered a group of Khalsa Sikhs to attack Sirhind, kill Wazir Khan, and re-establish Khalsa-rule after the downfall of Anandpur and Paonta in 1704.
 Before the Guru dies, he formalizes that the new gurus of the Sikhs would be both the Guru Granth and the Guru Panth, with the panth referring to the initiated body of Khalsa Sikhs.
+The Sikhs shortly after the tenth guru's death came to believe they had a divine right and mission to rule over the Punjab.
 The first Sikh polity, albeit a short-lived one, was founded by Banda Singh Bahadur in May 1710, a disciple of Guru Gobind Singh, after his forces captured Sirhind and issued silver rupee coinage from the Mukhlisgarh Fort based at the Shivalik range.
 Khalsa-rule was established in the surrounding tracts of land.
 This was a republic that existed from 1710 to 1716.
 The issuing of coinage was a mark of sovereignty, marking the beginning of Banda's rule over Sirhind.
 Additionally, the Sirhind Sarkar was one of the most wealthiest areas of the Mughal Empire.
 Furthermore, Banda rejected using both the traditional Indic Bikrami calendar and the Islamicate calendar, creating his own calendar where the first year commenced on the date of his victory over Sirhind.
 Banda's state issued coins in the name of the Sikh gurus.
 Banda's rebellion lasted from 1708–1715, with the rebellion eventually failing with the capture of Banda and him and other prominent Sikhs (governors and warriors) under him being executed in Delhi in 1716.
 His execution marked the end of the short-lived Sikh state.
 Banda's short-lived state had existed as a parallel government in northwestern India, which motivated future Sikhs to work toward the same achievement.